CICIFLY/Tricks-for-Python-/with conda.md

  You are all set  !!!!!

- 6. Deactiavte your virtual environment:  source deactivate
+ 6. Deactiavte your virtual environment:  source deactivate ( if it does not work, try type : 'conda deactivate')

  7. Delete a virtual environment : conda remove -n yourenvname -all